10 Best Spinning Reels for Bass Fishing

 The Pursuit III has a corrosion-resistant graphite body and an ergonomic handle for easy handling.

-The reel includes 4 shielded stainless-steel ball bearings that ensure a smooth operation and an Instant Anti-Reverse bearing to eliminate back play.
+This Penn reel includes 4 shielded stainless-steel ball bearings that ensure a smooth operation and an Instant Anti-Reverse bearing to eliminate back play.

-The reel also has a removable anodized machined aluminum spool making it a bit easier to clean and maintain.
+The reel also has a removable anodized aluminum spool making it a bit easier to clean and maintain.

 It is equipped with line capacity rings that let you know how much line you have out and how much line is left on the spool.